10 Best Things to Do in Seward, Alaska (+ What to Know Before You Go)

 >> Check availability & book your jet ski tour

-9. Walk Through Downtown and the Harbor
+9. Walk the Harbor and Downtown

-10. Relax in a Seward Sauna
+10. Book a Mobile Sauna Experience

 *Hidden gem!